Evaluating Sorrel (Hibiscus sabdariffa) Varieties for Production in Florida

 Education/outreach description:

-Multiple approaches will be used to educate farmers, extension faculty, and other stakeholders on the outcomes of this project.
-These include:
+Multiple approaches were used to educate farmers, extension faculty, and other stakeholders on the outcomes of the project.
+These included:

-Farmer Field Day – The research team worked with two interns from the Active Learning Program at UF to develop a flyer to promote the event and a survey to obtain feedback from the attendees on the day of the event.
-Each of the team members distributed the flyer to their respective mailing lists, and personally targeted invites to the Florida Black Farmers and Agriculturalists Association and the Florida Fruit and Vegetable Growers Association.
-The event was held on November 9th at Dirty Dog Organics.
-Twenty-one persons were in attendance and included farmers, entomologists, food scientists, visitors from College of Agriculture, Science and Education (CASE) in Jamaica, one of whom also has a farm in LaBelle Florida.
-UF/IFAS Communications supported the event through media releases, blog posts, and real time posts on social media during the event. https://blogs.ifas.ufl.edu/news/2021/11/10/sorrel-as-a-new-crop-for-florida/.
+• Farmer Field Day – The research team worked with two interns from the Active Learning Program at UF to develop a flyer to promote the event and a survey to obtain feedback from the attendees on the day of the event.
+Each team member distributed the flyer to their respective mailing lists and personally targeted invites to the Florida Black Farmers and Agriculturalists Association and the Florida Fruit and Vegetable Growers Association.
+The event was held on November 9, 2021 at Dirty Dog Organics.
+Twenty-two persons were in attendance and included 13 farmers as well as entomologists, food scientists, andvisitors from College of Agriculture, Science and Education (CASE) in Jamaica, one of whom also has a farm in LaBelle Florida.
+UF/IFAS Communications supported the event through media releases, blog posts, and real-time posts on social media during the event. https://blogs.ifas.ufl.edu/news/2021/11/10/sorrel-as-a-new-crop-for-florida/.

-The attached agenda will provide insight on topics covered at the field day.
+The attached agenda will provide insight on topics covered and the experiential learning approach used at the field day.
 Dr. Zimmerman commented that he has organized and attended many field days and he was very impressed with the methodologies the team used to engage the participants and plans to model future field days he conducts the same way.

 • Sumter County Farm City Week – This is an annual event for residents showcasing agriculture in Sumter County.
 The 2021 outdoor event was held on November 12.
 Norma Samuel made a presentation with props to 53 attendees on Florida Cranberry (Sorrel/Roselle): An interesting and easy to grow edible for Florida gardeners.